itsnikhil/blog/content/posts/Is pythonic way the better way.md

     - style
 ---

-Here I have share some of my thoughts on some of the pythonic way coding style.
-These are not design patterns (which are best practices used by experienced object-oriented software developers) of any sort, just some ways of writing code differently or I should say more pythonic.
+Here I have shared some of my thoughts on some of the pythonic way coding style.
+These do not design patterns (which are best practices used by experienced object-oriented software developers) of any sort, just some ways of writing code differently or I should say more pythonic.

 If you might not already know - Python is an interpreted, interactive, object-oriented programming language.
 But more importantly, Python is a programming language that lets you work more quickly and integrate your systems more effectively.

 If you want to learn all the recommended python style conventions/guidelines, you can learn [here](https://pep8.org/).
 So with that, let's start with something which you might already know.

 ## Swapping of values
-This is cool way swapping values among two variables.
+This is a cool way of swapping values among two variables.
 Python does not create any temporary variables.
 It is all done on the stack.
 ```py
 a, b = b, a
 ```
-This an tuple unpacking not only makes code more readable but also handles the state better.
+This tuple unpacking not only makes code more readable but also handles the state better.

 ## List comprehension
-Most people working with python at certain point of time discover about list comprehensions which is shorthand syntax of writing for loop.
+Most people working with python at a certain point of time discover about list comprehensions which are shorthand syntax of writing for a loop.
-Shorter pythonic way using list comprehension.
+The shorter pythonic way using list comprehension.
 ```py
 a = [i**2 for i in range(10)]
 ```
 Awesome right, short and simple.
 If you use round brackets `()` instead of square brackets `[]` instead of returning a completely new list, it returns a generator object.
-Generators are in python are super cool which instead of returning a whole array, it yields one value at a time which requires less memory.
-Any python function with a keyword "yield" may be called as generator.
-When generator encounters a yield keyword the state of the function is frozen and all the variables are stored in memory until the generator is called again.
+Generators in python are super cool, they yields one value at a time which requires less memory.
+Any python function with a keyword "yield" may be called a generator.
+When the generator encounters a yield keyword the state of the function is frozen and all the variables are stored in memory until the generator is called again.
 ```py
 >>> a = (i**2 for i in range(10))
 >>> print(a)